Soraka Build Guide by Hanjaro

 Ardent Censer > DAMAGE/UTILITY/CDR

-If you have a team comp that relies heavily on fast auto attacks such as Vayne, Twitch, Kog'Maw etc. Ardent Censer is a great pickup to maximize your carries damage output while shielding them, it also offers you a bit more burst, a small bonus to your movement speed which helps roam to ward, mana sustain and 10% CDR.
+If you have a team comp that relies heavily on fast auto attacks such as Vayne, Twitch, Kog'Maw etc. Ardent Censer is a great pickup to maximize your carries damage output while shielding them, it also offers you a bit more burst and mana sustain.

 Mikael's Crucible > SURVIVABILITY/CDR/UTILITY